Find out about how the different diversity networks operate

 We are open to all CSP members, including students and associates and membership is confidential, with access to details restricted to those officers who work directly with them.

-We meet at least twice a year, including holding joint sessions on issues of common interest*; annual events like Pride bring us together too.
+We meet at least twice a year including holding joint sessions of common interest, individual network Annual General Meetings (AGM), as well as coming together for annual events like Pride and TUC equality conferences too.

 Through the private iCSP and WhatsApp networks, members exchange ideas and information on equality and diversity related issues and events.